65| The Sword Observation Process

 How to handle sword 6.a How to handle sword 6

-1. Using the light reflection on the blade’s surface, look at Jigane, Hamon, Boshi, and Mei, etc. To see Hamon, Jigane, and Boshi well, move the sword up, down, or sideways or rotate it to reflect the light in the right position.
+1. Use light reflection on the blade’s surface, examine the jigane, hamon, boshi, mei, and other features.
+To observe the hamon, jigane, and boshi clearly, move the sword up, down, or sideways, or rotate it to reflect the light at the proper angle.

 1悦子の絵

-1. When you finish looking at the sword, bow lightly and reassemble it by reversing the process.
+1. When you finish examining the sword, bow lightly, and put it back together by reversing the order process.

 55 |Part 2 of —–21 Muromachi Period Sword (室町時代刀)